fairlearn/fairlearn/docs/user_guide/mitigation.rst

 their score.

-We can think of each thresholding rule as a binary classifier and determine their true positive rate and false positive rate.
+We can think of each thresholding rule as a binary classifier and determine its true positive rate and false positive rate.
-The code below also visualizes the threshold selection process with an ROC curve.
-The ROC curves consists of the true and false positive rates for each of the thresholding rules, with separate ones per sensitive feature value.
+The code below visualizes the threshold selection process with an ROC curve.
+The ROC curves consist of the true and false positive rates for each of the thresholding rules, with separate ones per sensitive feature value.
 Note that the plot omits points that are within the convex hull of points.